DanijelHuis/ArchitectureDemo/README.md

 ![ArchitectureDemo](ReadmeResources/snapshot1.png?raw=true "List snapshot tests")

-For UI testing I only have experience with Maestro and I find it very easy and intuitive to use.
-It uses some sort of magic to handle all timing and async events in the app, we don't need to think about it, it just works.
+For UI testing I used Maestro.
+I find it very easy and intuitive to use.
+It uses some sort of magic to handle all timings and async events in the app, we don't need to think about it - it just works.

 <video src="https://github.com/DanijelHuis/ArchitectureDemo/assets/5382135/8983fe4f-914a-48c1-92f8-c1c53f4fdb7a"></video>

 ## Coordinator
 The demo app uses a coordinator pattern to decouple views.
-I like to inject the coordinator into the reducer/view model and not call it directly from the view, that way I can test it.
+I like to inject the coordinator into the view model and not call it directly from the view, that way I can test it.

 The coordinator in the demo app uses one enum split into sub-enums, each sub-enum has its own child coordinator.
 I have used many approaches in the past, including completely decentralized routes, standard parent-child coordinator and so on.
-I ended up using a completely centralized coordinator for simplicity and because I like having one function that can open any view in the app.
+I ended up using a centralized coordinator for simplicity and because I like having one function that can open any view in the app.
 Also, having a single mock for all unit tests is great.
 Note that my implementation of Coordinator is not perfect, I am aware of that (AnyView), it is built for ultimate convenience of use.

 ## SwiftUI
 The app uses SwiftUI which works very well with unidrectional data flow.
 Some notes: